TheDeveloper/marshal/README.md

-** Current status: ** Just a spec for now.
+** Current status **

+Just a spec for now.
 I'm still kicking about ideas.
 The rest is still to come :-)

 # Marshal